 Policies with lower limits will cost less.
 You can also save money by paying a higher deductible.
 However, high deductible options may cost more in the long run.

-Pay your annual premium up front.
 When you purchase a policy, you can pay your premium in either monthly or annual installments.
 The annual premium often costs less than paying month by month.

 Companies with no previous directors and officers claims on their insurance will have lower premiums.
 Your business can avoid claims by creating a risk management plan that includes steps like:

 Liability claims can be a threat to your tech business.
 If you’re accused of injuring someone, damaging property, or causing other harm it could easily turn into a costly lawsuit.
 That’s why it's important to have the right insurance protection in place to cover a range of potential liability risks.

 TechInsurance is a trusted insurance expert for small businesses, including startups and consultants, with extensive knowledge of the IT sector.
 We help business owners compare quotes from top-rated insurance carriers, buy policies based on your business needs, and manage coverage online.